27 Life Lessons (In 27 Years)

 It’s just not guys.
-Don’t put yourself in the middle of it, and if you’re already in try to forgive, forget, or distance yourself from it.
+Don’t put yourself in the middle of it and if you’re in it try to forgive, forget, or distance yourself from it.
 Life’s too short to spend on people or situations making you stressed and miserable.

 You add beauty to this world.
 Don’t deprive it of that.
 There’ll be people out there that don’t like it but there will also be those that do.
 I’ll let you choose which group to pay attention to.

 9. NEVER REGRET ANYTHING THAT MADE YOU SMILE.

 My favorite quote, and also a reminder that even sad or unpleasant situations may have not been a complete waste.

 10. DREAM BIG.
 LIKE, REALLY BIG.
 SCARY BIG.